ammarhakim/ammar-simjournal/je/je0/je0-repro-research.rst

 Maintaining a simulation journal, analogous to a laboratory notebook, may promote reproducibility.
 A simulation journal can contain more details than a published paper, provide annotated input files and code needed to produce tables, figures and results of the calculation.
+The journal will be most useful to the researcher who did the original simulations or close colleagues and those wanting to use the algorithms and results in their own research.

 What this means in practice is that for all computations we need to store the following information.